When you’re traveling to England from the US – west to east – you’ll find many differences in culture, food and language.

-First of all, be prepared for just how different English can sound with regional accents and expressions!
-Even the most common words may sound foreign.
+Be prepared for just how different English can sound with regional accents and expressions as even the most common words may sound foreign.

 Not everyone talks like the Dowager Countess on Downton Abbey!
 But don’t let that bother you for a minute.
 You’ll fit in just fine.

 Most Brits are very in touch with American culture and politics.
-In fact they may know more about the impeachment trial than we do.
-Despite Boris and Donald’s occasional spats, the UK and US still enjoy a very “special relationship”.
-Think of it as besties with benefits.
-We’ll always be linked through culture, history and love of moving.
+In fact they may know more about American news than we do.
+The UK and US still enjoy a very “special relationship” despite any politics especially after the death of the Queen.
+We’ll always be linked through culture, history and genetic heritage.
 Don’t forget how many Brits sailed across the Atlantic to make the US their new home!

 You may have heard of Brexit.
-This only affects travel for those with EU citizenship or British citizens.
+This only affects travel for EU or British citizens.
 It has no affect on your travel to the UK or England.

 Once you’ve packed your bags and decided what to wear, I know you’ll have the time of your life exploring the beautiful British Isles.
 Be prepared to be dazzled by lyrical scenery, bottomless culture and lashings of gorgeous food and drink!